feritte/CarND-Behavioral-Cloning-P3-Project/writeup.md

 As it is adviced in the introduction of the project, I cropped the images.
 I realized that not all parts of the image are necessary for driving/steering.
 Then normalizing the data for a cleaner convergenceis applied.
 Lastly, I shuffled the data.
 95% of the data went into the validation set.

 To avoid any offfset, I took all three camera images, and added a correction of 0.2.
+3 images taken from the left, the center and the right cameras are given as example below:
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

 The validation set was to diagnose my model, particularly tell whether it had high bias (underfitting) or high variance (overfitting)